LandonTatro/Drum_Classification/README.md

   - maximum
   - Interquartile Range (IQR)

-In total, 41 features were used (trimmed length + each summary statistic variation of each sound feature).
+In total, 41 features were used (trimmed length + summary statistics of each sound feature).

 # Modeling